 Life can often be unpredictable in good and bad ways.
 Having an emergency fund is the best way to guard your wealth and maintain liquidity for your business.
 I typically recommend keeping 6 to 12 months of basic living expenses in your savings account.

 Even though my firm does not offer insurance, I often advise my clients especially those who are sole bread earners or work in industries prone to accidents to consider getting life and disability insurance.
-A good insurance will guarantee a protection and supplemental income for yourself and your loved ones in case of unexpected work or life events.
+Good insurance will guarantee protection and supplemental income for yourself and your loved ones in case of unexpected work or life events.

 Manage Your Debt